 This chapter explores the patterns of spatial income disparities within countries throughout the 20th Century.
-Following World War II, regional income gaps initially narrowed; however, the rate of convergence slowed in recent decades, with regional divergence evident in some countries.
-Despite narrowing income gaps, the incomplete nature of regional income convergence has led to persistent relative income disparities.
-We synthesize recent contributions seeking to explain these patterns, with an emphasis on insights from quantitative economic geography and macroeconomics.
-Finally, we examine the evidence on the impact of "place-based policies," focusing on large-scale programs designed to promote regional convergence.
+Following World War II, regional income gaps initially narrowed; however, the rate of convergence has slowed in recent decades, with regional divergence evident in some countries.
+Despite narrowing income gaps, the incomplete nature of regional income convergence has led to persistent relative income gaps.
+We synthesise recent contributions seeking to explain these patterns, with an emphasis on insights from quantitative economic geography and macroeconomics.

 Keywords: Economic geography; Growth; Inequality.

 JEL Codes: F62, R110, O110.